Del Norte County Airport: Historical airline service

 By 1950 Southwest Airways Douglas DC-3s were flying to San Francisco, e.g. Crescent City - Eureka/Arcata - Fort Bragg/Mendocino - Ukiah - Santa Rosa - Vallejo/Napa - Oakland - San Francisco.
 Southwest Airways changed its name to Pacific Air Lines which in 1959 was flying DC-3s or Martin 4-0-4s Crescent City - Eureka/Arcata - San Francisco; Crescent City - Eureka/Arcata - Ukiah - Santa Rosa - San Francisco; or Crescent City - Eureka/Arcata - Redding - Red Bluff - Chico - Marysville/Yuba City - Sacramento - San Francisco.
 Also, nonstop between Crescent City and Medford, Oregon.
 By 1964 Pacific Air Lines was flying Fairchild F-27s and Martin 4-0-4s to Crescent City on similar multi-stop routings to San Francisco and nonstop to Portland.
 In 1968 Pacific Air Lines merged with Bonanza Air Lines and West Coast Airlines to form Air West which changed its name to Hughes Airwest in 1970.
 All Air West flights to the airport in 1968 were Fairchild F-27s.
 In 1972 Hughes Airwest F-27s flew San Francisco - Eureka/Arcata - Crescent City - North Bend, Oregon - Corvallis, Oregon - Portland, Oregon - Astoria, Oregon - Tacoma, Washington - Seattle.
 By 1980 Hughes Airwest was no longer serving the airport as it had retired its F-27s.

 Several commuter airlines served the airport.
 In 1976 Eureka Aero Industries was flying nonstop to Eureka/Arcata continuing to Eureka's Murray Field airport with Cessna 402s.
 WestAir was serving the airport by the early 1980s and in 1985 was flying Cessna 402s nonstop to Eureka/Arcata and on to Sacramento.
 WestAir also offered connecting service via either Eureka/Arcata or Sacramento to San Francisco.
 WestAir became a United Express airline via a code sharing agreement with United Airlines and in 1994 was flying BAe Jetstream 31s Crescent City - Eureka/Arcata - Sacramento - San Francisco several times a day.
 In the late 1990s, WestAir was replaced by SkyWest Airlines which in 1999 was operating as United Express from the airport with nonstop and direct Embraer EMB-120 Brasilias to San Francisco International Airport.

 In 2007 SkyWest operating as United Express was continuing to fly Embraer EMB-120s nonstop to both San Francisco and Eureka/Arcata with direct one-stop flights to Sacramento.
-SkyWest ended all United Express service into Crescent City in 2015.
+Due to the 2013 imposition of new Part 121 air carrier flight, duty and qualification rules by the Federal Aviation Administration, SkyWest was forced to retire its fleet of E-120s due to a growing shortage of pilots and an inability to crew the E-120 in an economical manner.
+SkyWest ended all United Express service into Crescent City in mid-April 2015 because the airport runway could not accommodate its fleet of larger CRJ-200 regional jets.
 From August 2017, the only remaining passenger airline service, flown by PenAir with Saab 340s via a code sharing agreement with Alaska Airlines, operated nonstop to the Portland International Airport in Oregon.
 This service ended after PenAir filed for bankruptcy.